 Distributed Renewable Energy Technology Program - $53 Million

-The purpose of this program is to increase the amount of installed renewable energy in Texas.
-Additionally, the purpose is to further develop Texas' renewable energy potential, assist in meeting the state's Renewable Portfolio Standard target of 10,000 megawatts by 2025 and advance the market for renewable technologies.
+The purpose of this program was to increase the amount of installed renewable energy in Texas.
+Additionally, the purpose was to further develop Texas' renewable energy potential, assist in meeting the state's Renewable Portfolio Standard target of 10,000 megawatts by 2025 and advance the market for renewable technologies.
 Such technologies must abide by the SEP definition of renewable energy (non-depletable source of energy) and would include biomass, geothermal, solar, water (hydro) and wind.

 Process and Selection Criteria: see details

 - Governmental entities eligible;

 - Request for Applications announcement with a cut-off date for submittal;